-Those that see middle class as not just an income level, but also a status level, might define it by occupation and education.
+Those who see the middle class as not just an income level, but also a status level, might define it by occupation and education.

 “Income may be the most direct way of measuring material reward alone, but if social standing is primarily about how we are viewed in society, occupations are much more visible than income,” according to Brookings.
 “After all, it is commonplace to open a conversation with, ‘What do you do?’ but taboo to ask, ‘What is your salary?’”

-Education and occupation go hand-in-hand, as your level of education often determines the type of job you can have.
+Education and occupation go hand in hand, as your level of education often determines the types of jobs you can have.

 How Educated Is the Middle Class?

-The GOBankingRates survey found that most of the middle-income respondents went to college, with 27 percent selecting “some college” as their highest education level, and 22 percent stating that they have a bachelor’s degree.
+The GOBankingRates survey found that most of the middle-income respondents went to college, with 27% selecting “some college” as their highest education level, and 22% stating that they have a bachelor’s degree.

 Some people define their class as a state of mind.
-This definition looks at the aspirations you have for yourself and your family, your self-perception of your class and your norms, preferences and tastes.
-Race also plays a role, with white people often defining themselves as “middle class” regardless of their income level, Brookings reported.
+This definition looks at the aspirations you have for yourself and your family, your self-perception of your class, as well as your norms, preferences and tastes.
+Race also plays a role, with white people often defining themselves as middle class regardless of their income level, Brookings reported.